Day of the Dead and other death rituals around the world – DW – 10/31/2024

 An "Ombiasy," a Malagasy healer, contacts the dead to determine the right time for the Famadihana, to which the extended family, neighbors and friends are invited.

 On the feast day, the deceased are then wrapped in precious silk scarves and the living and the dead are introduced to each other.
-The hosts serve sumptuous food and toaka gasy, home-brewed rum.
+The hosts serve sumptuous food and home-brewed rum.

 When the deceased are then returned to the cleaned and newly painted tomb, they are laid to rest.